Focused Ultrasound Therapy

 Exablate Blood Brain Barrier Disruption (BBBD) for Planned Surgery in Glioblastoma

-This clinical trial is a feasibility study that will open blood brain barrier prior to surgery in patients with glioblastoma.
+This clinical trial is a planned continuation of a prior study that will open blood-brain barrier prior to surgery in patients with glioblastoma.

 A Feasibility Safety Study of Benign Centrally-Located Intracranial Tumors in Pediatric and Young Adult Subjects